 “Not Drinking Alcohol” is easier to quantify than “Drink Less”.
 How much is “Less”?
 Is getting wasted 1 less time per week really a achievement you’d be proud of?

 Spend less is much harder to stick to than Save $1000 for a trip to Mexico in the winter because you will have a definite moment where you will know if you failed or succeeded.

-In my case, Ive been using my Fitbit to determine how active Ive been.
-It tracks my steps and general activity and I can use the website to see how Im progressing.
-In 2013 my goal was to get at least 10,000 steps per day, but I didnt quite live up to that goal but now I know, and I can work harder to increase this number in 2014**.
+In my case, I’ve been using my Fitbit to determine how active I’ve been.
+It tracks my steps and general activity and I can use the website to see how I’m progressing.
+The first 3 months I had my Fitbit my goal was 10,000 steps per day, but I didn’t quite live up to that number.
+But now I know, and I can work harder to increase this number in the future.

 To recap: take the time you’d otherwise be getting drunk and put it towards a new goal.
 Working towards one, will help you achieve the other and help distract you from those darn cravings.
 This will be especially beneficial if its a goal you thought was impossible before, making your success that much sweeter.